soggysec/pelastic/README.md

 Pelastic requires a configuration file, where the path (including file) is either pulled from the environment variable `PELASTIC_CONFIG`, or looked for in the hard-coded `~/.config/pelastic.ini`

-Example on Apple OS X
+Example on Apple OS X.  Open the Terminal.app and enter the following
 ```bash
 export PELASTIC_CONFIG=$HOME/pelastic.ini
 ```

-Example on Windows
+Example on Windows.
+Open Powershell and enter the following
 ```bash
 [Environment]::SetEnvironmentVariable("PELASTIC_CONFIG", "C:\Users\wutan\pelastic.ini", "User")
 ```